rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 - **cookies.csv** : The file contains a list of all the cookies that are created by the site, either by first-party or third-party frames.
 - **report.csv** : The file contains an overall report of the cookies and their count based on various categories, domains, blocked cookies, etc. A CSV or sitemap analysis will result in both an aggregated cookie report and a site-specific report, organized in separate directories.
 - **report.json** : The file contains data for cookie data in a JSON format.
-- **report.html** : The file contains the resume of the report in HTML format, similar to the Cookies' insight page.
+- **report.html** : The file contains the summary of the report in HTML format, similar to the Cookies' insight page.

 ### GDPR
 The PSAT CLI can accept the GDPR banner if it is present on the site.
 By default, this feature is useful when analyzing websites that require user consent to access cookies.
 By accepting the GDPR banner, the CLI can analyze the site without any interruptions, providing a comprehensive report on the cookies used.
 If you want to disable this feature, you can use the `-i` flag.